-The Law & Political Economy Project is once again teaming up with The Association for the Promotion of Political Economy & the Law (APPEAL) to bring you LPE Monthly Mentoring “Office Hours”
+The Law & Political Economy Project is once again teaming up with The Association for the Promotion of Political Economy & the Law (APPEAL) to bring you LPE Mentoring “Office Hours”

 Registration & Deadline: Sign up HERE by Monday Jan.
 11 at 9:00pm ET.
 Space is limited.

 Who: We welcome new & aspiring scholars, graduate and professional students, and others interested in careers in Law and Political Economy to join us to talk in small groups with faculty about academic interests and career strategies.

 - Academic Interests: American political institutions and constitutionalism, social policy, racial inequality, and the politics of crime and punishment.

 - Career Topics of Interest: law and society, research design, graduate studies (MA and PhD programs), government.

 - Academic Interests: Technology law; health law.

 - Career Topics of Interest include finding intellectual communities online and via conferences; writing books; publication strategies for obtaining a tenure track and getting tenure.